Top 10 credit myths

 The situation can be made worse by not knowing exactly why a lender has turned you down, or if there is any action you could take.
 After all, you may think you’re creditworthy and not understand why you have been refused.

 Being refused for credit does not, in itself damage your credit score.
 Whilst your credit report shows that you applied for credit, lenders won’t be able to see if you were refused.

 The lender always decides whether to accept or refuse your application.
 If you’ve been turned down, only the lender can tell you why because only they know.
 If you ask, they should be able to give you the main reason.
-This is useful because it might identify action you can take to address the situation, such as registering on the electoral roll, checking your credit report or asking the lender to reconsider their decision, especially if you can provide additional evidence to support your application.
+This is useful because it might identify actions you can take to address the situation – Understand how to improve your Experian Credit Score.

 Experian CreditExpert provides more than just your credit report, including: